VirusTotal/yara/docs/modules/lnk.rst

     .. c:member:: darwin_data_unicode
     An optional, NULL–terminated, Unicode string that specifies an application identifier.

+.. c:type:: has_environment_variable_data
+Boolean flag which is set if a EnvironmentVariableDataBlock structure is present.

+*Example: lnk.has_environment_variable_data*

 .. c:type:: environment_variable_data
 The EnvironmentVariableDataBlock structure specifies a path to environment variable information when the link target refers to a location that has a corresponding environment variable.